simonhuwiler/roccatvulcan/README.md

 keyboard.animateKeys(grid[0], '#000000', '#ff0000', 1000)
 ```

+## Change log
+* `2023-05-22` New Node-Hid-Version.
+Should run now on most Node-Versions.

 ## Projects made with this library
 * `WASD - The Rise of eSports` DataViz about eSports: https://github.com/simonhuwiler/dataviz_keyboard
 * `FruitSalad`, a Game for a keyboard: https://github.com/simonhuwiler/fruitsalad_game